Equilibration of objective observables in a dynamical model of quantum measurements: Introduction

-The Measurement-Equilibration Hypothesis (MEH) \cite{schwarzhans2023quantum} provides a potential resolution, stating that a quantum measurement emerges as a direct consequence of the second law, i.e.\ via an entropy-increasing transition.
-This would indicate that measurements are fundamentally thermodynamic processes.
-Under the MEH, one can apply the tools of modern quantum statistical mechanics to the framework of decoherence and Quantum Darwinism to understand the emergence of classical measurement outcomes~\cite{zurek2003decoherence,zurek2009quantum}.
-This addresses an important open question, sometimes called the ``big'' measurement problem~\cite{brukner_2015}: when should a process be modelled as unitary evolution, i.e.\ dynamically, and when should it be modelled as a measurement, i.e.\ instantaneous collapse?
-In the paradigm of the MEH, the system being measured interacts with its surrounding environment, all processes are unitary, and it is the effect of equilibration on average~\cite{gogolin2016equilibration} that generates seemingly irreversible measurements, just as classical statistical mechanics explains how seemingly irreversible phenomena arise from reversible dynamics.
-A key result within this paradigm is that an exact, ideal projective measurement is impossible~\cite{schwarzhans2023quantum} (indeed, the infinite thermodynamic costs associated with them was already studied in detail in \cite{guryanova2020ideal}).
-However, as the environment grows in size, the possible outcomes of measurements of the system asymptotically approach complete distinguishability, and hence the measurements can be treated as ideal.
-Further, by coarse-graining environmental subsystems into ``observer systems'', the approach to complete distinguishability is exponential with respect to the size of the observer system.
+In proposing this model we confront an important open question, sometimes called the ``big'' measurement problem~\cite{16brukner}: when should a process be modelled as unitary evolution, i.e.\ dynamically, and when should it be modelled as a measurement, i.e.\ instantaneous collapse?
+In the paradigm we describe here, the system being measured interacts with its surrounding environment, all processes are unitary, and it is the effect of the equilibration of observables, also known as equilibration on average~\cite{gogolin2016equilibration}, that generates seemingly irreversible measurements, just as classical statistical mechanics explains how seemingly irreversible phenomena arise from reversible dynamics.
+A key result within this paradigm is that an exact, ideal projective measurement is impossible~\cite{schwarzhans2025quantum} (indeed, the infinite thermodynamic costs associated with them were already studied in detail in \cite{guryanova2020ideal}).
+However, as the environment grows in size, its encoding of the measurement statistics of the system (i.e.\ the ensemble of environmental states conditioned on the system pointer states) asymptotically approaches complete distinguishability, and hence the measurements can be treated as ideal in the sense of \cite{guryanova2020ideal}.
+Further, by coarse graining environmental subsystems into ``observer systems'', the approach to complete distinguishability is exponential with respect to the number of constituents of the observer system.